ZXBasicProgamming/Guides/ZXBasicGitIntro.md

 If you have not down already please come and join our group https://www.facebook.com/groups/ZXBasic

-Thanks goes to Thomas Heckmann who created the GitHub hom for us.
+Thanks goes to Thomas Heckmann who created the GitHub home for us.

 ## Getting started
 The ZXBasic repository is located here: https://github.com/ZXBasicProgamming